 Sidewalk Detroit’s Eco Artist Residency at Eliza Howell Park in Brightmoor aims to empower the local community while promoting environmental awareness around the park’s meadows, woodlands and the Rouge River, which flows through the park.
 By merging art and education, the residency highlights the significance of the park’s natural areas and encourages community stewardship, attracting statewide attention to the park's ecological role.
 Sidewalk Detroit's ongoing vision for Eliza Howell Park includes improving park infrastructure, focusing on stormwater management and the restoration of native ecosystems to foster deeper connections with the environment.

-Sidewalk Detroit has hosted two artist residency programs and will host our third in Spring of 2025.
+Sidewalk Detroit has hosted two artist residency programs and will host our third in the Spring of 2025.

 The Eliza Howell Park Eco-Artist Residency is a public art initiative in Detroit that addresses climate crises like water pollution through the lens of spatial equity and public art.
 Throughout the spring and summer, Detroit-based artist-in-residence, Halima Cassells, led three workshops where participants collaborated to rescue materials from the Rouge River, embarking on the transformation of trash into treasure for an upcycled art installation at Eliza Howell Park.
 These workshops allowed individuals to contribute to the creation of the sculpture, which was constructed from repurposed materials and now stands as an archway at the trailhead leading to the Rouge River, serving as a gateway to the woodland nature trail.
 The Ecology Center provided valuable insights during the workshops about microplastics and sustainable practices, reinforcing the project's commitment to environmental stewardship.
 This collaborative effort resulted in an artwork inspired by wildflowers and the concept of nature's abundance, standing as a reflection of the park's natural beauty and a symbol of our shared commitment to environmental stewardship and addressing climate crises.